Brahim Ferradj

 Brahim Ferradj (born 4 September 1987) is a former footballer who played as a fullback on both sides of the pitch, or as a defensive midfielder.
 Born in France, he elected to represent Algeria at international level.

 Club career

-Ferradj played for Stade Brest in the French Ligue 2 until May 2014 when his contract with the club expired without being renewed.
+Ferradj played for Brest in the French Ligue 2 until May 2014 when his contract with the club expired without being renewed.

 International career

 On 14 May 2011, Ferradj was called up to the Algerian national team for the first time for a 2012 Africa Cup of Nations qualifier against Morocco.